Marat-Gumerov/Steam-Deck.Mount-NVMe-Drive/README.md

 SteamOS's rule for external drives lives at `/usr/lib/udev/rules.d/99-steamos-automount.rules`.
 Rather than overriding this, we add a supplemental rule at `/etc/udev/rules.d/100-steamos-automount-supplement.rules` that runs after Valve's rules and only handles devices that Valve's system doesn't cover.

-Looking for the old code? see https://github.com/scawp/Steam-Deck.Mount-External-Drive/tree/pre-3.5
+Looking for the original code? see https://github.com/scawp/Steam-Deck.Mount-External-Drive Looking for the old pre-3.5 code? see https://github.com/scawp/Steam-Deck.Mount-External-Drive/tree/pre-3.5

 a `udev` rule is added to `/etc/udev/rules.d/100-steamos-automount-supplement.rules` which runs after Valve's built-in `/usr/lib/udev/rules.d/99-steamos-automount.rules` this then calls systemd `/etc/systemd/system/external-drive-mount@[nvme1n1-nvme9n1].service`